<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 Step 4

-Now that the brick is in place wrap the oven in foil, add the chimney and then apply the exterior render.
+Now that the brick is in place wrap the oven in foil, add the chimney, and then apply the exterior render.
 Achieve the desired effect using a trowel for a smooth look or different material for a rougher finish.
 Once dry apply your favourite paint colour and fire up the pizza oven.
 It's often recommended to take the oven to full temperature before you use it for cooking to ensure the oven is hardened correctly and any excess materials are burned off or cleaned out.

 wood-fired pizza oven